Classification in a rotational flow of two-dimensional algebras

 \section{\textbf{Introduction}}

-In \cite{Flow} a the notion of flow (depending on time) of finite-dimensional algebras is introduced.
-A flow of algebras is a particular case of a continuous-time dynamical system whose states are finite-dimensional algebras with cubic matrices of structural constants satisfying an analogue of the Kolmogorov-Chapman equation (KCE)(see \cite{Flow,Cons flow,Tian}).
+The paper \cite{Flow} introduces a concept of time-dependent family of finite-dimensional algebras, called as a ``flow of algebras".
+This flow can be seen as a continuous-time dynamical system, where the states are finite-dimensional algebras with cubic matrices of structural constants that satisfy Kolmogorov-Chapman equation (KCE) (see \cite{Flow,Cons flow,Tian}).
 There are several kinds of multiplications between cubic matrices \cite{3-Lie,Mcub}.
 Therefore one has to fix a multiplication and then consider the KCE with respect to the fixed multiplication \cite{Cons flow}.
+A flow of algebras is two-parametric family, which is a generalization of (one-parametric) deformation of algebras motivated in physics (see for example \cite{Ko}) and moduli theory \cite{Ha}.

 In \cite{Markov} Markov processes of cubic matrices are studied which are a two-parametric family of cubic stochastic matrices satisfying the KCE.
 In the book \cite{Population} several dynamical systems of biological models such as dynamics generated by Markov processes of cubic stochastic matrices; dynamics of sex-linked population; dynamical systems generated by a gonosomal evolution operator; dynamical system and an evolution algebra of mosquito population; and ocean ecosystems were studied.
 This book also gives motivations of such investigations.

 In \cite{chain} the notion of chain of evolution algebras is introduced that is a particular case of the flow of algebras.
 Classification in chains of two-dimensional and three-dimensional evolution algebras are given in recent papers \cite{Murodov,NR}.